Kiev (brand): Kiev 4 / Kiev 4A

 The Kiev 4 and 4A are the most common of Kiev rangefinders.
 They had some minor visual modifications to be visually closer to Contax III.

 The Kiev 4A was an updated model of the Kiev 2A.
 The camera bottom is now flat, missing the support foot.
 The rewind knob now includes the film speed reminder.
 There was also a new back/base plate.
 On the other hand, the Kiev 4 replaced the Kiev 3A.
 It included all the modifications made to the Kiev 4A, but also added a new, smaller and more sensitive light meter.

 Kiev 4M / Kiev 4AM

 The Kiev 4M was a modernized version of the Kiev 4.
-The Kiev4M is usually considered less desirable than the Kiev 4 because of their poor quality control, but are still considered to be better quality than older models.
+The Kiev4M is usually considered less desirable than the Kiev 4 because of their poor quality control.
 There are two versions: the Kiev 4M and the Kiev 4AM, which is the same camera, but without the light meter.

 The shutter speeds are marked from 1/2s to 1/1000s + B. The camera inherited a lot of its cosmetic changes from the Kiev 5, like the self-timer level and rewind knob.
 It also introduced the hot shoe for flash sync.
 It also added a fixed takeup spool.

 With the Kiev-4M, the standard lens was changed from Jupiter-8 to Helios-103.
 The Helios-103 is generally believed to be a very good lens, usually surpassing the Jupiter-8 in reviews.